precice/precice.github.io/pages/docs/adapters/fenics/adapter-fenics.md

 ## How to get FEniCS

 You can install FEniCS on your system by several ways as mentioned on [fenicsproject.org](https://fenicsproject.org/download/).
-The simplest way to install FEniCS on Ubuntu is using `apt-get`:
+The simplest way to install FEniCS on Ubuntu is using the official PPA repository of FEniCS:

 ```bash
 sudo apt install software-properties-common